bcgov/von-agent-template/GettingStartedTutorial.md

 ./manage start
 ```

 After the last command, you will see a stream of logging commands as the agent starts up.
-The logging should stabilize with an "Indy sync complete" entry.
+The logging should stabilize with an "Completed sync: indy" entry.

-When you need to get back to the command line, you can type `ctrl-c` to stop the stream of log commands.
-Hitting `ctrl-c` does not stop the containers running, it just stops the log from displaying.
+When you need to get back to the command line, you can press `CTRL+C` to stop the stream of log commands.
+Pressing `CTRL+C` does not stop the containers running, it just stops the log from displaying.
 If you want to get back to seeing the log, you can run the command `./manage logs` from the `von-agent-template/docker` folder.

 To verify your agent is running:

-1. Go to the `Agent URL`, where you should see a "404" (not found) error message.
+1. Go to the `agent URL`, where you should see a "404" (not found) error message.
 That signals the agent is running, but does not respond to that route.
-   1. For **In Browser**, click the "5001" link at the top of the screen.
+   1. For `In Browser`, click the "5001" link at the top of the screen.
 That's the path to your agent.
-   2. For **Local Machine**, go to [http://localhost:5001](http://localhost:5001).
+   2. For `Local Machine`, go to [http://localhost:5001](http://localhost:5001).
-2. Go to the `dFlow URL` (in browser, local) where in the Credential drop down, you should be able to see your agent's credential.
+2. Go to the `dFlow URL` (In Browser, Local Machine) where in the `Credential` drop down, you should be able to see your agent's credential.
-   1. The Credential dropdown box is a search box, so just type the name of your organization or credential in it.
+   1. The `Credential` drop down box is a search box, so just type the name of your organization or credential in it.

 All good?
 Whoohoo!